Know what is in your water!

 We have been utilizing Triton's ICP-OES testing system for some time with aquariums, additives, and almost any other liquid that we have wanted to know what is in it exactly.
 Triton now gives you the ability to know what is in your reef tank and even better, how to fix it!
 Many additive systems just tell you to add a couple capfuls every day, and we all know that isn't the best method of reefing.
 Triton uses accurate testing to analyze the concentration of elements within your tank, and with their research and additives, they even let you know how to get your reef tank back on track.

-Triton ICP-OES Testing is done in Dusseldorf, Germany and must be shipped to Triton's US distributor for forewarding to Triton's testing lab.
+Triton ICP-OES Testing is done in Dusseldorf, Germany and must be shipped to Triton's US distributor for forwarding to Triton's testing lab.
 Return postage is not included and is usually under $2.50 to ship to the US distributor.
-In most cases results will be accessable within one to two weeks.
+In most cases, results will be accessible within one to two weeks.